 Price: Free / $9.99 per month / $60 per year

 The Athletic is an old school idea with a modern twist.
 It covers various sports, including the NBA and college basketball.
 However, there are no ads or any other distractions.
 The Athletic uses a pay-wall (with a free trial).
 Thus, it’s kind of like subscribing to the old newspaper again.
 You pay a monthly rate (or a yearly one), and you get unfettered access to an app full of writers who don’t have to write with advertisers in mind.
 It’s a unique idea and something a little different.
 Their coverage is decent, but it is still a young company.
 We assume it’ll get better over time.

 ESPN and ESPN+

 Price: Free / $4.99 per month

 ESPN is a giant name in sports and one of the better basketball apps.
 The main attraction here is news, scores, stats, and updates.
 You can find them for college basketball, the NBA, the Olympics, the WNBA, and various other organizations.
 Additionally, ESPN has one of the better fantasy basketball platforms.
 Those with TV subscriptions can use WatchESPN (with their cable provider login) to watch live sporting events on their game systems, tablets, and mobile devices.
-Finally, ESPN is launching a standalone streaming service for sports sooner or later.
-There is a lot here and it should be more than enough for basically every basketball fan.
-ESPN also has a streaming service in ESPN+.
-However, it does not appear to cover basketball games.
+Finally, ESPN+ is a standalone streaming service with a bunch of sports, including some basketball.
+Between the news, the ties into your existing cable subscription, and the standalone streaming app, it’s hard to not put ESPN on a list like this.